 WHAT ABOUT OTHER ANIMALS?

-Is it possible that animals are just machines, or do they actually comprehend meaning?
+As our use of language is unique, so also may be our use of mathematics.
+Although some species may at first appear to comprehend basic math, upon further study scientists have often concluded that they are simply doing what they are programmed to do.
 Some claim that Ravens, for example, comprehend arithmetic.
 However, Thomas Suddendorf, professor of psychology at The University of Queensland, Australia, says the evidence for that is far from conclusive.
 He said the studies of Ravens have followed training through reinforcement, and that human cognition is uique:

 Yet the achievements of the ravens, as well as cognitive feats of apes in other studies, can be explained in simpler ways.
 It turns out that animal and human cognition, though similar in many respects, differ in two profound dimensions.
 One is the ability to form nested scenarios, an inner theater of the mind that allows us to envision and mentally manipulate many possible situations and anticipate different outcomes.
 The second is our drive to exchange our thoughts with others.
 Taken together, the emergence of these two characteristics transformed the human mind and set us on a world-changing path.[xxi]

 Similarly, he said that although many animals use tools, and that some even make them, there is no evidence that the animals recognize or are aware of what they’re doing.